webcrumbs/javascript-crumbs/chapters/prototype/Readme.md

 newtoy.get('color');   // "black"
 ```

-## What's mine is mine, what's my prototype's is mine
+### What's mine is mine, what's my prototype's is mine

-When you try to access a property of `newtoy`, say `newtoy.name` the JavaScript engine:
+When trying to access a property of `newtoy`, say `newtoy.name` the JavaScript engine:
 1. will look through all of the properties of the object searching for one called name
 2. if it finds it, will return its value

 ```js
 newtoy.name  // "webcam"
 ```

-When you try to access a property belonging to `newtoy` constructor's prototype (i.e. the prototype of the `Gadget` function), `rating` for example, the JavaScript engine:
+When trying to access a property belonging to `newtoy` constructor's prototype (i.e. the prototype of the `Gadget` function), `rating` for example, the JavaScript engine:

 1. will examine all of the properties of newtoy and will not find the one called `rating`
 2. then will identify the prototype of the constructor function used to create this object